'We Have to Support These People.' Malala Yousafzai Visits Iraq to Meet Girls Who Lived Under ISIS

 “I want to ensure that there are more girls that can speak up and stand with me, because there's nothing special in me…[I don’t] have some kind of special ability or talent,” Yousafzai said in an interview with TIME in the Hassan Shami camp for internally displaced people, just outside the newly liberated city of Mosul.
 “We need to encourage girls that their voice matters.
 I think there are hundreds and thousands of Malalas out there.”

-Yousafzai is visiting Iraq as part of her ‘Girl Power’ tour, aiming to raise awareness about the importance of girls’ education, in particular visiting areas affected by poverty and conflict.
+Yousafzai is visiting Iraq as part of her ‘Girl Power Trip’, aiming to raise awareness about the importance of girls’ education, in particular visiting areas affected by poverty and conflict.
 “We were living in the same situation,” Yousafzai tells a dozen Iraqi schoolgirls seated at metal desks.
 “We were displaced in the Swat Valley [in Pakistan] for three months because of terrorism and extremism.”

 Most of these girls lived under ISIS for almost three years and only escaped Mosul as Iraqi forces took their neighborhoods in the spring.
 Many like, Nayir, the 13-year-old from western Mosul accompanying Yousafzai on her visit, stopped attending school in 2015.
 “The first year ISIS was there I stayed in school,” says Nayir, whose name has been changed to protect her identity.
 “But then, the second year, ISIS changed the curriculum.”